 - Check responsiveness – animations should display correctly on mobile devices.

-Examples of Effective Microinteractions
+Examples of effective microinteractions

 - Hover effects on buttons or images